 How is Darzalex administered?

-- Darzalex is administered by an intravenous infusion (a bag of the solution is transfused directly into a vein) and Darzalex Faspro is given as a subcutaneous (SC) injection under the skin.
+- Darzalex IV is administered by an intravenous infusion (a bag of the solution is transfused directly into a vein) and Darzalex Faspro is given as a subcutaneous (SC) injection under the skin.

 - Preinfusion medications, such as corticosteroids, acetaminophen, and antihistamines need to be administered one to three hours before an infusion of Darzalex or a SC injection of Darzalex Faspro.

 - The first infusion of Darzalex takes around seven to eight hours.
 This is because there is a risk of infusion reactions with the very first infusion of Darzalex.
 This risk diminishes with subsequent infusions.

 - The first and subsequent injection of Darzalex Faspro takes 3 to 5 minutes.